-- Infographics: This refers to is a collection of imagery, charts, and minimal text that gives an easy-to-understand overview of a topic.
-Infographics a good uses of content marketing because people like to share these items with others online.
+- Infographics: This refers to a collection of imagery, charts, and minimal text that gives an easy-to-understand overview of a topic.
+Infographics are a good use of content marketing because people like to share these items with others online.

 - Audio Files: This refers to podcasts and interviews that you record and share on audio sharing sites like Soundcloud, Stitcher, iTunes, and Spotify.
 By talking about things that relate to your business, you can boost your authority in the industry.